What is an Executor expected to do?

 Generally, an Executor should be aware of the following timeframes or deadlines where Probate is concerned:

-Executorial duties
+Executorial duties | Time period |

-Lodging a ‘Notice of Intention to apply for Probate’ via the Supreme Court Online Registry (Probate Notice).
+Probate Notice Lodging a ‘Notice of Intention to apply for Probate’ via the Supreme Court Online Registry (Probate Notice). | Before the end of 14 days of the date of death. |

-After all necessary information relating to the deceased’s estate, including assets and liabilities, have been collected by the solicitor for the Executor, an application for a Grant of Probate will need to be lodged with the Supreme Court.
+Application for a Grant of Probate After all necessary information relating to the deceased’s estate, including assets and liabilities, have been collected by the solicitor for the Executor, an application for a Grant of Probate will need to be lodged with the Supreme Court. | · After 14 days of publication of the Probate Notice. · Before the end of 6 months from the date of death after which the Executor must provide an affidavit in support explaining the delay[i].
+Click here to view the Probate Registry in the Supreme Court’s updated processing times for Probate applications. |

-Once Probate is granted to the Executor, lodging a ‘Notice of Intended Distribution of an Estate’ also via the Supreme Court Online Registry (Intended Distribution Notice)Grant of Probate.
+Distributing the assets of the estate to the intended beneficiaries Once Probate is granted to the Executor, lodging a ‘Notice of Intended Distribution of an Estate’ also via the Supreme Court Online Registry (Intended Distribution Notice)Grant of Probate. | · After 30 days of publication of the Intended Distribution Notice. · In any case, after 6 months from the date of death to distribute the assets of the estate to avoid personal liability. |

 Probate gives the Will legal validity so that an Executor can administer the estate in accordance with the deceased’s wishes under their Will.
-Where Probate is required, the Executor cannot administer the estate or complete their duties under the Wills such as by collecting, or realising, the deceased’s assets, without first obtaining a Grant of Probate
+Where Probate is required, the Executor cannot administer the estate or complete their duties under the Wills such as by collecting, or realising, the deceased’s assets, without first obtaining a Grant of Probate.

 A Grant of Probate gives the Executor of the Will the authority to deal with the assets and liabilities of the estate in accordance with the terms of the Will and the law.
 Asset holders such as banks, insurance companies or similar generally require Probate before they can release the assets of the estate to the Executor.